Voitheia/ACD2023WinIR/README.md

 Logs are created to ensure that the code functioned properly.
 Logs are base64 encoded XOR'd to protect lab integrity (having logs would make the lab significantly easier)

 ### Admin password document
-List a few passwords that the administrator uses for other services, with one password that is reused for the administrator account
+Lists a few passwords that the administrator uses for other services, with one password that is reused for the administrator account

 ### Config file
 Encoded with base 64.
 Give the students some hints to malware functionality.
 Not actually used by the malware.

-### `Build-Headers.ps1`
+### `Build-Header.ps1`
-Read an executable file's bytes and place them into an array of bytes in a header file
+Read an executable file's bytes and place them into an array of bytes in a header file.

 ### Remote Debugging
 1. Enter Solution Explorer in VS